“There’s a ‘soul sigh’ when you cross the bridge to Tilghman Island,” one local explained.

 Midway on the island is Wylder Tilghman Island (21551 Chesapeake House Drive, Tilghman, MD).
 It’s a boutique hotel and the former Thompson House, originally opened in 1880.

-For the more casual, there are a number of B&Bs and local houses available for rent.
+For the more casual, there are B&Bs and local houses available for rent.